WildCodeSchool/parisCode-1017-sharingInfra/README.md

 ``composer install``

-* Then, in order for the SCSS files to be compiled, install NPM and install Webpack Encore.
+* Then, in order to compile the SCSS files, install NPM and install Webpack Encore.
 Follow the [instructions in the Symfony documentation](http://symfony.com/doc/3.4/frontend.html).

 Before running the app and in order to visualize potential changes in SCSS files, don't forget to compile them with the following command in your CLI: